Blossom

 Mixed Medias (Article/Podcast/Video)

 The Learn page stores a collection of databases containing various articles, podcasts, and videos.
 These resources are provided for users to learn about specific topics regarding mental health.
-These sources are from credible resources to help young adults gain more knowledge and avoid misleading information
+These sources are from credible resources to help young adults gain more knowledge and avoid misleading information.

 Journaling - Main Page and Random Prompts